whitecube/jean-sass/README.md

 #### Config

-The config library is there to manage all White-sass variable, to make it work properly.
+The config library is there to manage all jean-sass variable, to make it work properly.
 4 pillars to make it work:

-- the global `$config` array, which is where all white-sass variable are stored.
+- the global `$config` array, which is where all jean-sass variable are stored.
 - the `set($key, $value)` mixin to add values
 - the `get($key)` mixin to get values
 - the `merge($key, $value)` mixin to deep merge arrays of config values.